CBD for dogs with arthritis

 How do I give CBD to my dog with arthritis?

-Ask your vet about giving your dog CBD for arthritis pain
+Ask your vet about giving your dog CBD for arthritis or joint pain

 Although pet CBD does not require a prescription, if you have a dog experiencing arthritis pain, you may want to ask your veterinarian about adding CBD oil for dogs to their treatment plan to reduce the pain and inflammation safely.
 While many veterinarians, especially those with an integrative background, will have an awareness of the benefits of adding CBD to your dog’s arthritis regimen, you will have to bring up the topic.
 At this point, only veterinarians in the state of California are permitted to initiate a discussion on CBD.